Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 {\underline{Case I.}} There is a global fixed point for $R$.

 \vsp

-As $R$ is normal in $BS(1,\ell)$, the set of $R$-fixed points is $BS(1,\ell)$-invariant; thus, in this case, it is unbounded in both directions.
-In particular, the convex subgroup $H$ stabilizing the interval that contains the origin and is enclosed by two consecutive $R$-fixed points must coincide with $R$.
-As a consequence, $\preceq$ is Conradian, and therefore $\preceq$ is non-isolated, since $BS(1,\ell)$ is not a Tararin group.
+As $R$ is normal in $BS(1,\ell)$, the set of $R$-fixed points is $BS(1,\ell)$-invariant; thus, it is unbounded in both directions.
+In particular, $R$ must coincide with the convex subgroup $H$ that arises as the stabilizer of the interval that contains the origin and is enclosed by two consecutive $R$-fixed points.
+As a consequence, $\preceq$ is Conradian.

 {\underline{Case II.}} Every nontrivial element of $R$ is fixed-point free.